WaltAFWilliams/AMDet/README.md

 # AMDet: A Tool for Mitotic Cell Detection in Histopathology Slides
 By Walt Williams and Jimmy Hall at Microsoft Research

+***NOTE*** This repo contains the code necessary for data preparation.
+All modeling was done with the AutoML tool.

 ## Introduction
 This work was inspired by a need to help a group of pathologists with labeling a novel dataset for histopathology analysis.
 They reported the process as being incredibly slow and cumbersome and so in order to aid them with their diagnoses a tool for automatic localization and classification of mitotic and non-mitotic cells was needed, thus giving rise to AMDet.
 For complete information about AMDet and the process of creating it please refer to the original paper describing the details of the network [here](https://arxiv.org/abs/2108.03676).
 In short, AMDet uses 2 scripts in order to run its detections.
 The first is `predict_on_one_image.py` which runs predictions on a single image then saves the image (with all detections drawn) into a folder of your choosing.
 The second script, `predict_images.py` is virtually identical except that it runs detections on multiple images and you have to specify a folder containing all the images you wish to pass through the network.
 It also saves all predictions to a specified folder.